 These Songs were originally intended for….

 The Song-writing branch of the music business is the nucleus upon which the music formation begins.
 Without the song, there can be no music.
-Within the culture, song-writers often write a song with a particular artist in mind.
-But sometimes, such songs get overlooked and are handed over to other artists.
-Eventually, the overlooked song becomes a hit and oftentimes, the original recipient of the song lives in regret for their action.
+Song-writing is like a business pitch presented before artists and within the music culture, song-writers often write a song with a particular artist in mind.
+But sometimes, certain songs get overlooked and are handed over to other artists.
+Eventually, the overlooked song becomes a hit and oftentimes, the original recipient of the song lives in regret of their action.
 This post takes into account hit songs which were rejected by the first recipient.

 1. Anita Ward’s “Ring My Bell” was originally written for Stacy Lattisaw.
 Ward disliked it due to its juvenile components which had to be reworked to her taste.
 The song became a dance hit and topped the charts in the US, UK and Canada in 1979. https://www.youtube.com/watch?v=LvKUjl8qGKw